bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/booklet.md

 This booklet came with deluxe editions of the Post Human NeX GEn cds and vinyls.
 It contains a lot of lore and information about different elements of the ARG, along with the lyrics for each song on the album.

+The booklet is styled like an older game manual, including instructions for a fictional console named DREAMSEEKER©.
+This device can use [M8](../m8) as a controller, by plugging her into the M8 port.

 ***

 # Gallery